sumittiware/Inshorts-Clone/README.md

 Inshorts website webscrapper server developed using Django-Rest-Framework

 ## Note:
    - If you are test it for an android device then use command python manage.py runserver 0.0.0.0:8000
    - Add your machines IP address in allowed hosts in setting.py file

 ## Endpoints :
    /api/?lang=en&category=all;
-    -lang is language locale (en, hi)
+   - lang is language locale (en, hi)
-    -category (all categories avaliable in inshorts app)
+   - category (all categories avaliable in inshorts app)

 ### Demo Video